HatAndBread/Dommie/README.md

 ## Get Involved

 **Dommie** is open-source and welcomes contributions.
-If you find bugs or have ideas for improvements, feel free to [https://github.com/hatandbread/dommie/issues](open an issue) or submit a pull request.
+If you find bugs or have ideas for improvements, feel free to [open an issue](https://github.com/hatandbread/dommie/issues) or submit a pull request.